 IS THERE FINANCIAL SUPPORT FOR FOSTER PARENTS?

 Yes.
 We know a child incurs an expense.
 You will be provided with a stipend to help you with groceries, clothing, and housing.
 OCP foster parents receive a generous monthly reimbursement when a child is in your care.
-The amount may vary, typically, you will receive up to $1,750 month.
+The amount may vary, typically, you will receive up to $3,000 monthly (non-taxable).

 DO OCP FOSTER CHILDREN HAVE CONTACT WITH THEIR BIOLOGICAL PARENTS?

 The goal for every OCP foster child is to establish a stable, permanent environment to stabilize and thrive.
 Even while in foster care, the goal for reunification with their biological family members is desired, if possible.
 Every case is different and OCP coordinates all visits between the foster child and biological family members if family reunification is needed.
 Foster parents typically have very limited contact with biological families.

 WHY ARE THE CHILDREN YOU PLACE IN FOSTER CARE?